 Steel is a metal alloy with iron as its main component and carbon as its primary alloying element.
 If carbon makes up anywhere from 0.05% to a little above 2% of the total weight of steel, the iron is stronger and more ductile.
 The more carbon we add to iron, the stronger the steel gets (up to 2.14% carbon).
 Adding other alloying elements results in four major steel types — carbon steel, alloy steel, stainless steel, and tool steel.

-- The last type is the tool steel.
-Tool steels are much harder and durable because of the additional heat-treatment procedures they undergo during their production.
-Because of their extreme properties, we can use tool steels for cutting tools, drill bits, and lots of other applications where the steel will be exposed to wear and tear.
+The last type is the tool steel.
+Tool steels are much harder and more durable because of the additional heat-treatment procedures they undergo during production.
+Because of their extreme properties, we can use tool steels for cutting tools, drill bits, and many other applications where the steel will be exposed to wear and tear.

 Steel products and uses of steel

-We see steel almost everywhere, from our kitchen utensils to the rebar at construction sites.
-Steel can either be molded, machined, or combined with other materials to form almost any product that we can imagine.
-In construction, steel is available in the form of rods, bars, tubes, wires, plates, and sheets.
+We see steel products almost everywhere, from our kitchen utensils to the rebars at the construction site or round pens for our animals.
+Steel material can be molded, machined, or combined with other materials to form almost any product we can imagine.
+In construction, steel is available in rods, tubes, wires, plates, and sheets.
 We can use steel rods as pins to connect hinged supports in steel frames and structures, or we can cut large-diameter rods to make gear "blanks."